The Vicar of Bray (song): Law

-The English Church is an Established Church, meaning that it is regulated by Parliamentary law; at the time ecclesiastics could be and were removed from office for their religious and political opinions.
-This is the gist of the song's satire: the Vicar of Bray accommodated his beliefs to those of the current ruler, in order to retain his ecclesiastic office.
-During the period in question, one of the most difficult and fluid questions was the degree to which Non-conformist and Non-juror clerics could participate in the Established Church.

-Non-conformists were those ministers who, though ordained and appointed by the church hierarchy, would not conform to the liturgical practices outlined by the church authorities.
-These individuals were usually Puritans of some variety, but they could include nearly any variation in religious practice.
+The English Church is an Established Church, the state religion by Parliamentary law; at the time ecclesiastics could be removed for their religious and political opinions.
+This is the point of the song's satire, the Vicar of Bray accommodated his beliefs to conciliate the current ruler and keep his office.
+During this period, a difficult question was the degree to which Non-conformist and Non-juror clerics could participate in the Established Church.
+Non-conformists were those ministers who, though officially ordained and appointed, would not conform to the official liturgical practices.
+Though usually Puritans, they included many variations in religious practice.

-Non-jurors (oath-refusers) were more vexing.
-When Parliament required that all clergy swear allegiance to the king as head of the church, many resisted.
-Some Puritans felt that no man could lead a church, that orders came from God directly to each believer.
-Others had sworn oaths before the Test Act and could not swear again without being forsworn.
-Others were of Roman Catholic leanings and did not recognise the king's reformed church's right to separation from the rest of the communion.
-In particular, it would be inconsistent to take the oath under Charles II (the Test Act of 1673) and also to take the oath under William III and Mary II, as these two oaths were contradictory.
-Not taking the new oaths was a matter of derision, as those parsons were regarded as possibly seditious, and taking the new oaths was a matter of derision, as those parsons were regarded as spineless.
+Non-jurors were more threatening to the government, refusing to take the oath to the king as head of the church, as required by Parliament.
+Some Puritans felt that no man could lead a church, that divine law came from God directly to each believer.
+Others were of Roman Catholic leanings and did not recognise the English church's right to separate from the rest of the communion.
+In particular, it would be inconsistent to take the oath under Charles II (the Test Act 1673) and also under William III and Mary II, as these two oaths were contradictory.
+Refusing the new oaths incurred suspicion of disloyalty, while successively swearing them was derided as spineless.
 The Vicar of Bray is in the latter camp.